pranaya96/Yelp/README.md

 **Yelp** is a Yelp search app using the [Yelp API](http://www.yelp.com/developers/documentation/v2/search_api).

-Time spent: **X** hours spent in total
+Time spent: **2** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] Table rows for search results should be dynamic height according to the content height.
+- [x] Table rows for search results should be dynamic height according to the content height.
 (3pt)
-- [ ] Custom cells should have the proper Auto Layout constraints. (+5pt)
+- [x] Custom cells should have the proper Auto Layout constraints. (+5pt)
-- [ ] Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does). (+2pt)
+- [x] Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does). (+2pt)

 The following **stretch** features are implemented: